-- 40.2.1 Each competing car shall carry a red "SOS" sign and on the reverse a green "OK" sign measuring at least 42 cm x 29.7 cm (A3). - 40.2.2 In the case of an accident where urgent medical attention is required, when possible the red "SOS" sign should be immediately displayed to the following cars and to any helicopter attempting to assist. - 40.2.3 Any crew which has the red "SOS" sign displayed to them, or which sees a car which has suffered a major accident where both crew members are seen inside the car but are not displaying the red "SOS" sign, shall immediately and without exception stop to render assistance.
+40.3.1 In the case of an accident where urgent medical attention is required, the following applies:

+- The SOS switch on the emergency console must be activated as soon as possible (if applicable) - When possible the red "SOS" sign should immediately be displayed to the following cars and to any helicopter attempting to assist. - The red reflective triangle must be placed in a conspicuous position on the same side of the road as the car by a member of the crew at least 50 metres before the car's position, in order to warn following drivers, even if the car is off the road. - 40.3.2 Any crew which has the red "SOS" sign displayed to them, or which sees a car which has suffered an accident where both crew members are seen inside or outside the car, shall immediately and without exception stop to render assistance unless they see the OK sign.
 All following cars shall also stop.
 The second car at the scene shall proceed to inform the next radio point.
 Subsequent cars shall leave a clear route for emergency vehicles.
 All crews stopped by this procedure will be allocated a time according to Art.
-39. - 40.2.4 In the case of an accident where immediate medical intervention is not required, the "OK" sign must be clearly shown to the following vehicles and to any helicopter attempting to assist. - 40.2.5 If the crew leaves the vehicle, the "OK" sign must be displayed so that it is clearly visible to all following crews. - 40.2.6 Any crew which is able but fails to comply with the above rules will be reported to the clerk of the course. - 40.2.7 The road book shall contain a page giving the accident procedure. - 40.2.8 Any crew retiring from a rally must report such final retirement to the organisers as soon as possible, save in a case of force majeure.
+39. - 40.3.3 In the case of an accident where immediate medical intervention is not required or of a car stopping for any other reason on or beside a special stage, whether temporarily or permanently, the following applies\ The OK switch on the emergency console must be activated within on minute (if applicable) - The green "OK" sign must immediately be displayed to the following cars and to any helicopter attempting to assist. - If the crew leaves the vehicle, the "OK" sign must be displayed so that it is clearly visible to all following crews. - 40.3.4 Any crew which is able but fails to comply with the above rules will be reported to the clerk of the course. - 40.3.5 The road book shall contain a page giving the accident procedure. - 40.3.6 Any crew retiring from a rally must report such final retirement to the organisers as soon as possible, save in a case of force majeure.
 Any crew failing to comply will be subject to a penalty at the Stewards' discretion.